 - Communication development: this refers to the way children communicate.
 Communication is not only verbal.
 In fact, in neurotypical language development, before children learn to talk, they are able to use their non-verbal gestures for up to 60 circles of communication exchange where there are both initiations and responses.
-Many of the children we see have challenges with body awareness, moving their bodies, or sequencing their body movements and often will not use gestures or facial expressions naturally.
+Many of the children we see have challenges with body awareness, moving their bodies, or sequencing their body movements, and often will not use gestures or facial expressions naturally.
 Communication development requires a team approach where children can learn about their bodies and how to use them to communicate their intentions.
-When children have challenges with communication development, we work closely with parents and caregivers to help them learn to read their child’s communication and therefore, intentions.This helps make the child feel seen, listened to, understood and accepted, thereby building confidence which then helps the child learn new skills and feel like they are confident and competent communicators.
+When children have challenges with communication development, we work closely with families to help them learn to read their child’s communication and intentions.This helps make the child feel seen, listened to, understood and accepted; building confidence which then helps the child learn new skills and feel like they are confident and competent communicators.

-- Relationships and ability to make friends: Humans are wired for relationship.
-It may appear that children living with Autism may not be interested in relationships.
-This is not true.
-Often it is a matter of knowing how to connect with and engage the child.
+- Relationships and ability to make friends: Humans are wired for relationships.
+It may sometimes appear that children living with Autism may not be interested in relationships, but often it is a matter of knowing how to connect with and engage the child.
 Other children may present with separation anxiety.
-In this case, we work slowly with the child and parent helping both parties separate for a short amount of time and building on this time so both the child and parent feel comfortable with the separation.
-In attachment theory, separation and reunification are important for healthy relationships where both the child and parent can grow together and apart.
-The first relationship a child learns is with their parent(s), then their siblings, then extended family members then peers.
-Through our work, we work on the foundations of relationships within the family and then extend these to the child’s peers.
+In this case, we work slowly with the child and parent, helping both parties separate for a short amount of time then building on this so both the child and parent feel comfortable with the separation.
+The first relationships a child learns are with their family.
+Throughout our sessions we work on the foundations of relationships within the family and then extend these to the child’s peers.